acheng257/ac215_PrepPal/README.md

 **Backend API**

-We built backend api service using fast API to expose model functionality to the frontend.
-We also added apis that will help the frontend display some key information about the model and data.
+We built a backend api service using fastAPI to expose model functionality to the frontend.

 <img src="assets/API.png"  width="800">